 And so on.
-Even when you move backwards in time, you must progress in the narrative if you want to create a story that keeps the readers full interest.
-From an editorial stand point you should be asking only one question to get this effect; “does this scene fill a gap?”
+Even when you move backward in time, you must progress in the narrative if you want to create a story that keeps the readers’ full interest.
+From an editorial standpoint you should be asking only one question to get this effect; “does this scene fill a gap?”

 If it doesn’t, if the scene repeats knowledge, if you lose nothing by losing the scene, cut it out entirely.

 I can tell you that Hannah Baker is a subtle, but quintessential unreliable narrator, and this is only exacerbated by the fact that she is deceased during the entirety of the narrative, but first I want to rewind.

 “Do you think it [13 Reasons] shows mental illness well?”

 A friend asked me this after we discussed the show; she had watched the show, I had read the book and we switched.

 No, I don’t think it does, but not due to a fault in the writers’ execution.
 This may be controversial, but I’ll repeat it; I don’t think Hannah Baker, as a character, was mentally ill, and I don’t think Clay Jensen’s mental deterioration was caused by his implied pre-existing illness.

 They were children, even at 17 and 18, who were dealing with things they never should have had to, and this affected their mental health.
 But I don’t believe that this book represents mental illness well, because what it represents is the justified distress and trauma that shitty people doing shitty things can cause to young people who are still finding their way

 What this book does represent well is the myriad of ways in which mental health can be affected by things like loneliness, guilt, fear, shame, and bullying.
 Even a “sane” person will become paranoid in certain circumstances if they are exceptional.